Establishing Guardianships For Minors And Adults

 Anyone seeking to be appointed as guardian should seek the assistance of an experienced and competent attorney to help navigate the guardianship process.
-Our attorneys have years of experience of representing guardians and wards in probate court proceedings and can successfully guide you through the complex judicial process to establish guardianship of a minor child or a loved one who can no longer care for him or herself.
+Our attorneys have years of experience of representing guardians and wards in court proceedings and can successfully guide you through the complex judicial process to establish guardianship of a minor child or a loved one who can no longer care for him or herself.

 “I recently had the pleasure of working with attorney Laura Starr on my estate planning.
 The determination of needs process was thorough and efficient.
 She courteously answered all of my questions and concerns.
 The documents were prepared in the agreed-upon time and executed in her office.
 Overall the experience was very positive.
 I feel confident that her recommendations and legal expertise has provided me with the best estate plan possible. “